bsazonov/rethread/docs/Primer.md

 Cancellable function is a long or blocking function that should:

-* Receive `cancellation_token` from the caller
+* Receive a reference to a `cancellation_token` from the caller
 * Check the token state periodically
-* Return if higher-level code cancels token
+* Return if the token enters "cancelled" state
-* Pass it to other long or blocking functions it invokes
+* Pass the token to other long or blocking functions it invokes

-If a blocking function doesn't support cancellation yet, there are two possible cases:

-1. If the function blocks because of `condition_variable`, `this_thread::sleep` or a simple busy-loop - it has to be reimplemented to add cancellation support
-2. If the function blocks in some other call that can't be reimplemented - it is necessary to write proper `cancellation_handler` and set up proper wake-up mechanism

-This guide covers option 1.
-Advanced guide about writing custom cancellation handlers can be found [advanced guide](docs/AdvancedGuide.md).

 ##Cancellation token
 Cancellation mechanics is encapsulated by a `cancellation_token` object.
 The token can be in one of two states: "not cancelled" or "cancelled".
 The state of the token is controlled by the thread object it belongs to.